TL;DR — Zero-Emission Industrial Waste Treatment

 A Critical Note on Output Quality and Heavy Metals

 The quality of PHANTOM outputs depends directly on the quality of your inputs.
 For organic waste streams from food production, agriculture, and livestock operations, the liquid fertiliser and compost outputs are typically rich in NPK nutrients and suitable for direct agricultural application after standard verification.
 However, for industrial sludge or waste from processes involving heavy metals (cadmium, lead, mercury, arsenic), the hydrolysis process concentrates these metals into the solid char fraction rather than volatilising them as incineration would.
 The solid fraction will require ICP-MS metals speciation testing before any land application.
-Phantom Ecotech specifies the appropriate output management protocol for each waste stream during the site assessment process.
+Phantom specifies the appropriate output management protocol for each waste stream during the site assessment process.

 Industrial Symbiosis: The PHANTOM System as a Network Node

-The UK's National Industrial Symbiosis Programme diverted 47 million tonnes from landfill and delivered over £1 billion in industry cost savings between 2005 and 2013.
+The UK's National Industrial Symbiosis Programme diverted 47 million tonnes from landfill and delivered over £1 billion (~$1.3 billion USD) in industry cost savings between 2005 and 2013.
 The Kalundborg Symbiosis in Denmark delivered an estimated $310 million in cumulative savings against $78.5 million in investment.
 A PHANTOM system positioned to process the organic waste of multiple neighbouring facilities, with outputs distributed as compost and fertiliser to local agriculture, is a concrete implementation of this model.

 The Global Regulatory Landscape — Why You Must Act Before 2028